Adobe-CEP/CEP-Resources/README.md

 Getting Started with the Creative Cloud Extension SDK
 ==============

 This page provides resources you need to get started creating extensions for Adobe Creative Cloud applications, using the new HTML5/JavaScript interface model.
-The Flash/ActionScript interface model for extensions is deprecated in the current Creative Cloud release, and will no longer be supported in the upcoming CC 2014 release.
+The Flash/ActionScript interface model for extensions is deprecated in the Creative Cloud release; ssupport has already been removed in Adobe Photoshop CC2014, and will be removed in new releases of other applications.

-* The Creative Suite 6 and the current Creative Cloud releases of Adobe desktop applications support CEP 4, which allows you to build extensions using the older Flash/ActionScript interface model.
+* The Creative Suite 6 and the Creative Cloud 2013 releases of Adobe desktop applications support CEP 4, which allows you to build extensions using the older Flash/ActionScript interface model.
 However, the new HTML5/JavaScript model is preferred.
 It is recommended that you port existing Flash/ActionScript extensions to the new model.

-* In the upcoming CC 2014 release, extensions and add-ins must be built on the CEP 5 infrastructure and loaded with Extension Manager.
-The current releases do not support CEP 5.
+* In the Creative Cloud 2014 release, extensions and add-ins must be built on the CEP 5 infrastructure and loaded with Extension Manager.
+The current releases either do not now or soon will not support CEP 4 and Flash/ActionScript extensions.

 This SDK provides the low-level tools that you need to build extensions.
 Extensions that you build using these tools must be packaged as ZXP files in order to be seen and loaded by Extension Manager.
 You can offer extensions as free or paid products through our marketing portals (Adobe Exchange, the Add-ins website, the Creative Cloud desktop app).
 When you do this, you upload the extension to Adobe as a single ZXP file.